danielcol-sportsbet/githubtrainingtest/README.md

-this is an update to trigger gh actions workflow
+this is an update to not trigger gh actions workflow

 # GitHub Actions Fundamentals